k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 \- D:  None of the above.

-(**Solution 2: C; Broadway offers a number of built-in Actors which address a wide range of predefined activities and can be extended by creating inherited Actors**).
+(**Solution 2.
+C: Broadway offers a number of built-in Actors which address a wide range of predefined activities and can be extended by creating inherited Actors**).

-#### Question 3: Actor's Inputs and Outputs
+#### Question 3: Actors Inputs and Outputs

-The values in the Actors input parameters are:
+Actors input parameters values are:

-\- A:  Populated based on the selected population type: Link, Const or External.
+\- A:  Populated based on the selected Link, Const or External population type.

-\- B:  Constant for some Actors, Link for other.
+\- B:  Constant for some Actors and Link for others.

 \- C:  Always defined as Constant.

-\- D:  Populated depending on the Actor's position in the flow.
+\- D:  Populated based on the Actor's position in the flow.

-(**Solution 3: A; The population of the input parameter depends on the population type.
+(**Solution 3.
+A: The population of the input parameter depends on the population type.
 The supported types are:  Link, Const or External**).